Feb 26 2026

 Having criticized the PGA Tour, LIV also can’t escape criticism.
 Its ambush of the PGA Tour and DP World Tour and even college golf was crude and largely unnecessary.
 Better timing could have allowed the players to voluntarily hand in their PGA Tour cards.

-No harm done The truth is LIV was never going to do much damage to the PGA Tour.
+The truth is LIV was never going to do much damage to the PGA Tour.
 The PGA Tour basically damaged itself.
 The PGA Tour said players couldn’t play in tournaments that clash with PGA Tour events without permission.
 This doesn’t make sense.
 For a start, most of the top golfers play less than half the events in a year and some PGA Tour tournaments clash with (drum roll) … other PGA Tour tournaments.
 If the PGA Tour can schedule tournaments against itself, why can’t LIV (and let’s not forget tournaments in other parts of the world, especially the DP World Tour, which is played on far more interesting courses than the PGA Tour)?

 Here’s an interesting concept for the PGA Tour: make your golfers true independent contractors and eliminate any restrictions about playing events that clash with PGA Tour events.
 This, I believe, is what golf fans would like to see.